COVID-19: Who Is Most Vulnerable to Severe Illness?March 19, 2020 - Katie McCallum

 But which chronic health conditions put a person at higher risk, and what extra steps should someone who's at high risk of developing COVID-19 take?

-Chronic conditions that may make you more vulnerable to severe illness
+Which health conditions make someone more vulnerable to COVID-19?

-The chronic health conditions that put a person at highest risk for developing severe illness from COVID-19 include:
+The health conditions that put a person at higher risk for developing severe illness from COVID-19 include:

 How to protect yourself if you're at higher risk

-If you're over the age of 65 or have one of the chronic conditions listed above, it's very important that you take steps to reduce your risk of exposure to COVID-19.
-The Centers for Disease Control and Prevention (CDC) recommends the following:
+If you're over the age of 65 or have one of the health conditions listed above, it's very important that you take steps to reduce your risk of exposure to COVID-19 — even if you are vaccinated.

 Concerned you may have COVID-19?